joecorcoran/talks/ruby-rust/ruby-rust.md

 end
 ```

 ^ Been around since 2002.
-Used internally for a long time.
-Useful but limited in scope, required the user to be happy at a low level.
-Bad UX, perceived as buggy, eprecated, disappeared as of Ruby 2.2.
+Useful but limited, required the user to be happy at a low level.
+Bad UX, perceived as buggy, deprecated, disappeared as of Ruby 2.2.

 ---